olliez-mods/MineSweeper/README.md

-This was last updated with SFML 3.0.0, on a macbook (hence the resource path files) but should all work on windows too
+This was last updated for SFML 3.0.0, on a macbook (hence the resource path files) but works on windows too